Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Jason T. Liberty - Royal Caribbean Cruises Ltd.

 Yeah.
 That's exactly right, Harry.
-About half of the beat is driven by the weakening of the dollar, and the balance of that is driven by improvement in business trends.
+About half of the beat is driven by the weakening of the dollar and the balance of that is driven by improvement in business trends.

 Harry Curtis - Nomura Instinet